Australian rules football: Towards a national league

 The term "Barassi Line", named after VFL star Ron Barassi, was coined by scholar Ian Turner in 1978 to describe the "fictitious geographical barrier" separating the rugby-following parts of New South Wales and Queensland from the rest of the country, where Australian football reigned.
 It became a reference point for the expansion of Australian football and for establishing a national league.

 The way the game was played had changed dramatically due to innovative coaching tactics, with the phasing out of many of the game's kicking styles and the increasing use of handball; while presentation was influenced by television.

 In 1982, in a move that heralded big changes within the sport, one of the original VFL clubs, South Melbourne, relocated to Sydney and became known as the Sydney Swans.
 In the late 1980s, due to the poor financial standing of many of the Victorian clubs, and a similar situation existing in Western Australia in the sport, the VFL pursued a more national competition.
 Two more non-Victorian clubs, West Coast and Brisbane, joined the league in 1987 generating more than $8 million in license revenue for the Victorian clubs and increasing broadcast revenues which helped the Victorian clubs survive.
 In their early years, the Sydney and Brisbane clubs struggled both on and off-field because the substantial TV revenues they generated by playing on a Sunday went to the VFL.
 To protect these revenues the VFL granted significant draft concessions and financial aid to keep the expansion clubs competitive.

 The VFL changed its name to the Australian Football League (AFL) for the 1990 season, and over the next decade, three non-Victorian clubs gained entry: Adelaide (1991), Fremantle (1995) and the SANFL's Port Adelaide (1997), the only pre-existing club outside Victoria to join the league.
 In 2011 and 2012, respectively, two new non-Victorian clubs were added to the competition: Gold Coast and Greater Western Sydney.
 The AFL, currently with 18 member clubs, is the sport's elite competition and most powerful body.
 Following the emergence of the AFL, state leagues were quickly relegated to a second-tier status.
 The VFA merged with the former VFL reserves competition in 1998, adopting the VFL name.
 State of Origin also declined in importance, especially after an increasing number of player withdrawals.
 The AFL turned its focus to the annual International Rules Series against Ireland in 1998 before abolishing State of Origin the following year.
 State and territorial leagues still contest interstate matches, as do AFL Women players.

-Although a Tasmanian AFL bid is ongoing, the AFL's focus has been on expanding into markets outside Australian football's traditional heartlands in order to maximise its broadcast revenue.
-The AFL regularly schedules pre-season exhibition matches in all Australian states and territories as part of the Regional Challenge.
-The AFL signalled further attempts at expansion in the 2010s by hosting home-and-away matches in New Zealand, followed by China.
+In the 2010s, the AFL signalled further attempts at expanding into markets outside Australian football's traditional heartlands by hosting home-and-away matches in New Zealand, followed by China.
+After several failed bids since the early 1990s for a Tasmania-based AFL team, the Tasmania Football Club secured the 19th AFL license in 2023, and is set to compete by 2028.